bump-sh/docs/src/_guides/openapi/specification/v3.1/understanding-structure/basic-structure.md

             description: Booking successful
 ```

 Here the `operationId` helps us spot the two different operations, and give them a unique name which can be useful for all sorts of tools.
-The summary then gives a human readable title that will often be used in documentation tools.
+The `summary` gives a human readable title that will often be used in documentation tools.

 Any HTTP request which has a body (e.g.: `POST`, `PUT`, `PATCH`) can define a `requestBody`, and the responses are broken down by status code.
 This is a bit of a skeleton at the moment and ignores the media types and payloads.